visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

     ray_field:
       ...

-TODO include real units for intensities and path length in the example

 The 3 constituent parts of the Blueprint mesh output are the coordinate set, ``image_coords``, the topology, ``image_topo``, and the fields, ``intensities`` and ``path_length``.

 The ``image_coords`` represent the x and y coordinates of the 2D image, and the z dimension represents the energy group bounds.
 In the case of multiple energy groups, previously, the query would have output multiple images, one for each pair of energy group bounds.
-In the Blueprint output, this is simplified, and rather than outputting multiple files, each containing one image, we have opted to "stack" the resulting images on top of one another.
+In the Blueprint output, this is simplified; rather than outputting multiple files, each containing one image, we have opted to "stack" the resulting images on top of one another.
 This is why the Blueprint output is a 3D mesh, so it can account for multiple energy groups, and place resulting images one on top of another.
 Also included in the ``image_coords`` are labels and units for disambiguation purposes.